markoshlima/queue-manager/README.md

 The project is for lab and studies, it is not operating so as not to keep costs in production.
 That's a reason not existing a Continuos Develivy implemented too.

 To setup the environment:
-  - Use folder /Iaac in this repository (Infraestructure as a Code) to publish the MySQL and Redis databases (just change the variables), and also SQS queues in AWS CloudFormation.
+  - Use folder /Iaac in this repository (Infraestructure as a Code) to publish the MySQL, DynamoDB and Redis databases, and also SQS queues in AWS CloudFormation.
   - In DynamoDB create two table: customer and pre-customer.
   - Create these parameters in AWS SSM Parameter Store:MYSQL_DATABASE, MYSQL_HOST, MYSQL_PASSWORD, MYSQL_USER, REDIS_HOST, TOKEN_KEY.
   - In Lambda functions there is the SAM Template for creating (CloudFormation) the backend applications as well.
 (Change URL SQS references)